This peanut butter ice cream is sweet, creamy, and needs just 3 ingredients! No ice cream maker needed, it’s a simple and delicious dessert.

 Love peanut butter and love ice cream?
 This peanut butter ice cream recipe will be a dessert staple for you.

-We used to be the family that would always have several pints of ice cream in our freezer at a time.
+We used to be the family with several pints of ice cream in our freezer at a time.
 Since realizing just how easy it is to make at home, we’ve switched to doing just that!

 This homemade peanut butter ice cream is one of our favorites.
 We are hardcore peanut butter lovers, and this one ranks up there with the best of them (next to the peanut butter mousse and peanut butter cheesecake!).